Preparing a School Website for the New School Year

 At the end of each summer, the district-level web team sets up sites for teachers who are new to the district.
 However, we aren't able to get reliable and up-to-date information about which teachers are leaving, changing schools, changing what they teach, etc.

 The Assistant Webmaster usually sets up all the new teachers' sites in one folder on each school's site, then moves them to correct grade/subject after the teacher has gone to a new teacher technology training day.
-If school has begun and you still see a "New Teachers" folder in the "Classrooms" section of the school site, let me know!
+If school has begun and you still see a "New Teachers" or "August 201x" folder in the "Classrooms" section of the school site, let me know!

 Archive last year's scrapbook photos (flexible, usually by the 3rd week of school)

 Note: This is more complex than the typical tasks WSAs do throughout the year.
 If you're feeling adventurous you can give it a try...or you can remind the Assistant Webmaster to clean up your school's scrapbook.